 PhD is Full time Job

-PhD in Sweden and Finland is considered a full-time paid job.
+So, PhD in Sweden and Finland is considered a full-time paid job.
 PhD is available in many courses for international students.
 In most cases, interested applicants approach a specific department in the university to avail themselves of the opportunity to start a PhD.

 Finland is historically competitive in manufacturing, particularly in the wood, metals, engineering, telecommunications, and electronics industries.